Yomguithereal/talisman/paper/paper.md

 The library therefore compiles a large array of implementations of the following techniques:

 * **keyers**: functions used to normalize strings in order to drop or simplify artifacts that could impair comparisons.
-* **similarity metrics**: functions used to compute a similarity or distance between two strings, such as the Levenshtein distance, for instance.
+* **similarity metrics**: functions used to compute a similarity or distance between two strings, such as the Levenshtein distance [@levenshtein1966binary] or the Jaccard similarity [@jaccard1912distribution], etc.
-* **phonetic algorithms**: functions aiming at producing a fuzzy phonetical representation of the given strings to enable comparisons.
+* **phonetic algorithms**: functions aiming at producing a fuzzy phonetical representation of the given strings to enable comparisons such as the Soundex [@odell1956profit] or the Metaphone [@philips1990hanging], etc.
-* **stemmers**: functions reducing given strings to a *stem* to ease comparisons of a word's various inflections.
+* **stemmers**: functions reducing given strings to a *stem* to ease comparisons of a word's various inflections such as the Porter stemmer [@van1980new], etc.
 * **tokenizers**: functions used to cut strings into relevant pieces such as words, sentences etc.

 Those building blocks can then be used to perform and improve the following tasks: